viperproject/gobra/docs/tutorial.md

 TODO: OUTLINE: Brief introduction: Say what this section shows: “First, we will introduce Gobra’s top-level declarations.
 This tutorial will provide more details for their use in the subsequent sections”

+## Structure of Gobra Programs
+As is the case with Go, Gobra programs consist of a *package clause* followed by a list of *imports declarations*, finally followed by a list of *top-level declarations*.
+The following section lists the available Top-level declarations in Gobra.
+TODO: we delegate the treatment of package ...

 ## Top Level Declarations
 #### Functions and Methods